Sweet Desire, Wicked Fate

 The mansion was closer.

 Jaden willed her feet to move faster with each step.
 The shrill of cicadas amplified the pounding in her head.
-She wondered what kind of lies Ava had told their mom about why Jaden hadn’t shown up today.
+She wondered what lies Ava had told their mom about why Jaden hadn’t shown up today.

 The sight of the dilapidated building caused the sores on her skin to burn.
 Were more monsters lurking inside, watching her?